UC Davis Women's Cardiovascular Medicine Program

 Clinic staff and physicians

 A major strength of the Women's Cardiovascular Medicine Program is the dedication and commitment of its staff to improving women's health.
-The program is composed primarily of female faculty, academic physicians and experienced nurse specialists.
-Clinical expertise among the program's health-care providers is extensive and encompasses cardiovascular disease, community medicine, international health, geriatrics, ethics, psychiatry, preventive and emergency medicine, gynecology, general internal medicine and primary care.
+Clinical expertise among the program's Board Certified health care providers is extensive and encompasses all areas of cardiovascular disease.

 “Take the warning signs of heart disease seriously so you can be there for those who love you.
 Even small changes in how much you move and what you eat can make big differences in how you feel.”